Eternal MedSpa · Sarasota + Venice · 140+ reviews · Medically guided aesthetics, skin, wellness, body support, and medical weight loss.

 Juvéderm

-A family of hyaluronic acid fillers used for lips, cheeks, folds, facial balancing, contour, and skin quality depending on product selection.
+A family of hyaluronic acid fillers used for lips, cheeks, folds, contour, and facial balancing depending on the specific product selected.

 HA Filler